DistributedTaskScheduling/playground/docker-test/Instructions.md

 # Install docker

 Install docker, create a group `docker` and add your user to this group.
+Run `sudo systemctl start docker` (or equivalent).
 Log out and log in again.

 # Build & run the container